 Wang Tun, director of the Institute of Care-Life (ICL).
 Mr. Wang is an expert in multi-hazard early warning and a veteran in the field of startups and government relations.
 Mr. Wang noted his familiarity with YCA over the years because the Institute has had several visits from Yenching Scholars during the Academy’s field trip in Chengdu.

-With rich personal and career experiences, the career advisors are notable figures in their sectors and stand as models for our Scholars.
+With rich personal and career experiences, the Professional and Leadership Mentors are notable figures in their sectors and stand as models for our Scholars.

 Two Scholars from the 2021 Cohort shared what they expected from the Program.
 Ivo Walinga from the Netherlands has a keen interest in international relations and diplomacy.
-Although he has learned Chinese history and diplomatic theories in textbooks and gained inspiring impressions from personal experiences, Ivo expressed that he wants to learn how to get his ideas materialized from the career advisors.
+Although he has learned Chinese history and diplomatic theories in textbooks and gained inspiring impressions from personal experiences, Ivo expressed that he wants to learn how to get his ideas materialized from the Professional and Leadership Mentors.

 Feng Huidi from China noted her deep fascination with Ms. Qiu’s experiences shared during a career development session last semester.
 In Ms. Qiu’s lecture, Feng got closer to the tense yet inspiring actions and scenes of humanitarian rescue.
-She hopes to know more about the work of protecting women’s and children’s rights and interests through the Career Advisors Program.
+She hopes to know more about the work of protecting women’s and children’s rights and interests through the Professional and Leadership Mentor Program.

-The advisors were placed in break-out rooms to discuss and familiarize themselves with our Scholars.
+The Professional and Leadership Mentors were placed in break-out rooms to discuss and familiarize themselves with our Scholars.

-The Yenching Academy established the Career Advisors Program as a platform to connect our current students with and receive support from PKU alumni and industrial insiders.
+The Yenching Academy established the Professional and Leadership Mentor Program as a platform to connect our current students with and receive support from PKU alumni and industrial insiders.
 Via the Program, the Academy enhances Yenching Scholars’ career prospects and improves their professional skills by engaging in China Studies in practice.
 Likewise, the Program stands as a channel through which industrial insiders contribute to education and industry, and the university, research institutions, and the private sector enter into collaborations.

-The Academy invites notable figures from different sectors every year as Career Advisors to help Yenching Scholars enhance their career prospects and assist them in career planning.
+The Academy invites notable figures from different sectors every year as Professional and Leadership Mentors to help Yenching Scholars enhance their career prospects and assist them in career planning.
 The program is an opportunity for our current Scholars to communicate with senior professionals, delve deeper into their sector of interest, hone their professional and practical skills, and broaden their horizons.
 Through the works, experiences, and guidance of the career models, our Scholars will see clearly what they want to be in the future.

-Under the Career Advisors Program, the Academy organizes dialogs, seminars, onsite visits, recommended internships, guided projects or surveys, and shadow exercises.
+Under the Professional and Leadership Mentor Program, the Academy organizes dialogs, seminars, onsite visits, recommended internships, guided projects or surveys, and shadow exercises.